 What to do there: Wander through the greenhouses and experience tropical climates right in the middle of Frankfurt!
 Do check out the garden’s events calendar too – as there is stuff going on all throughout the year.
 That will give you the chance to get involved in something really fun and memorable during your break in Frankfurt.
 Palmengarten is a great day out for tourists of all ages and will provide you from the escape from the hustle and bustle that you’re looking for.

 #4 – Main Tower

 Why it’s awesome: The Main (pronounced mine) Tower is Frankfurt’s 3rd tallest skyscraper and offers fantastic views of the city and its skyline.
 You can ascend the 200m 56 storey tower in just a few seconds before enjoying a walk around the top.
 If you want to get some great pictures without having to fight through a crowd, visit between 10am and 12pm when the tower is at its quietest.
 Obviously, visiting at sunset will provide you with some gorgeous views and even better pictures.
 However, you won’t be the only one in town with that idea!

-What to do there: Other than enjoying the views of Frankfurt from this skyscraper, there are a couple of other things you can try out here to beef up your itinerary.
+What to do there: See if you can spot the hostel you are staying in from the top!
+Other than enjoying the views of Frankfurt from this skyscraper, there are a couple of other things you can try out here to beef up your itinerary.
 There’s a restaurant and a lounge where you can enjoy food and drink along with the spectacular view.
 Fitness fanatics are in luck too as the Main Tower is home to Europe’s highest fitness club!
 Although we thoroughly recommend the Main Tower, it might not be the best idea to come to this symbol of the city if you’re scared of heights!

 #5 – Frankfurt Cathedral – One of the most important religious places to see in Frankfurt